 CK1d is a key proximal kinase phosphorylating TDP-43, a protein implicated in the pathology of both sporadic and familial ALS.
 Protein aggregates containing phosphorylated TDP-43 are present in degenerating motor neurons of ALS patients.
 It is hypothesized that reduction of TDP-43 phosphorylation with a CK1d inhibitor will reduce TDP-43 driven pathology and slow disease progression.
-Published data have demonstrated that CK1d inhibitors reverse aberrant TDP-43 related phenotypes both in vitro and in vivo.
+Published data have demonstrated that CK1d inhibitors reverse aberrant TDP-43 related phenotypes in both in vitro studies, which are studies conducted outside of a living organism, and in vivo studies, which are preclinical studies conducted in a living organism.

-NMRA-CK1d inhibitors have nanomolar potency, are selective over a number of other kinases and exhibit cell-based activity.
+NMRA-CK1d inhibitors have nanomolar (one-billionth of one molar, which is a measurement of concentration) potency, are selective over a number of other kinases and exhibit cell-based activity.
 Compounds have properties consistent with favorable CNS penetration and we are initiating experiments in both in vitro cell models and in vivo.